vanshpundir/FashionAgent/README.md

 ---

+## Design of the Application
+For detailed design information, please refer to the [Design Document](./design.md).

 ## **ReAct (Reasoning and Acting)**

 ReAct agents interleave reasoning and action steps, initially reasoning about the task before executing a function.
 This approach uses a "Few Shot" prompt technique, where human annotators provide examples of their thoughts and actions in language.